Welcome to AI Campus at the Cedars Sinai Medical Center!

 This program consists of two, 4-month phases provided at no cost to students, staff, post-docs, faculty, and clinicians from diverse academic backgrounds.

-• Phase 2: (Optional) Engaged participants are selected to advance to participate in either a global AI competition such as the recent Electronic Health Records COVID-19 DREAM Challenge or a novel Cedars-based collaborative research project with the goal of publication.
+- Phase 2: (TBD at Cedars) Engaged participants are selected to advance to participate in either a global AI competition such as the recent Electronic Health Records COVID-19 DREAM Challenge or a novel Cedars-based collaborative research project with the goal of publication.

 National AI Campus